AkashChauhanSoftEngi/SpringEventHandlingProject/README.md

 # SpringEventHandlingProject
-* These are the main five ways for Event Handling on ApplicationContext
+* These are the main five ways for Event Handling

 >1.
 ContextRefreshedEvent
 ```text